 Even away from these times, you can find Moslems in mosques at any time of the day carrying out their prayers.
 It is quite recommended not to intervene and not to take pictures of them during prayer time.

-Modest closes are essential for visiting any mosque in Egypt.
-Visitors are usually asked to take off their shoes at the entrance of the mosque
+A modest clothing is essential for visiting any mosque in Egypt and visitors are usually asked to take off their shoes at the entrance of the mosque

 In many of the mosques of Egypt, ladies will be asked to cover their hair during their visit to the mosques.
 A simple scarf will be efficient and some mosques provide them for women at the entrance of the mosque.

 Many of the rules mentioned above would apply for visiting a Coptic monastery in Egypt except for taking off the shoes before entering

 Monasteries are usually ready to receive guests during the day except in the times of Lent.